 Step 3: If the professor agrees to write you a letter, send them the following items (some may not apply depending on the opportunity):

-A new mentorship tool offered to Seattle University students and alumni, Redhawk Landing allows for Alumni to serve as mentors for students and other alumni as well as be mentored themselves.
+A new mentorship tool offered to Seattle University students and alumni, Redhawk Landing offers Alumni the opportunity to serve as mentors for students and other alumni as well as be mentored themselves.